 Juan Pablo Montoya

 Few drivers in motorsports history can match the credentials of Montoya.
 He is the only driver to win a CART Series title, the Indianapolis 500 and the 24 Hours of Daytona, all in his first attempt.
-He is also a former winner of one of the most prestigious races in the world - the Monaco Grand Prix.
+He is also a former winner of one of the most prestigious races in the world - the Formula 1 Monaco Grand Prix.
 Legendary racers Mario Andretti and Dan Gurney are the only other drivers besides Montoya that can boast wins in Formula 1, INDYCAR and NASCAR.
-The determined Colombian will look to add to his legacy with Acura Team Penske in 2018.
+The determined Colombian will look to add to his legacy with Acura Team Penske in 2019.

 Montoya and his wife Connie reside in South Florida with their son Sebastian and two daughters, Paulina and Manuela.